jayrambhia/CropperNoCropper/README.md

  - `fitToCenter()` - Fit Image in the center (no cropping view)
  - `setPaddingColor(int color)` - Set Color of square image padding
  - `setMakeSquare(boolean status)` - If you want to add padding in the cropped image (if cropped image is not square)
  - `isMakeSquare()` - Check if cropper will give a square image or not
+ - `initWithFitToCenter(boolean fitToCenter)` - Cropper will fit image to center instead of cropping to center when bitmap is set.
  - `getCroppedBitmap()` - Get Cropped Bitmap
  - `getCroppedBitmapAsync()` - Crop bitmap in background thread and get result via `CropperCallback`.
  - `release()` - Remove and Recycle Bitmap